mikejseay/portfolio-minimal/content/articles/db-detective-discogs/index.md

 I went through each column in each table and wrote a small guide to reference as I did my analyses.
 In doing so, I identified a few issues.
 First, a couple columns contained useless information, so I dropped them.
 A couple more columns were fully `NULL` and didn't seem useful based on their names, so I dropped them.
 Finally, a couple columns had names implying they should have contained useful information, but all of the values were `NULL`.

 Luckily due to some redundancy the database contained enough information to fill in what was missing in some cases.
 For example, I was able to fill in the fully-`NULL` `release_label.label_id` (a one-to-many foreign key of `label.id`) based on the equivalence of `release_label.label_name` and `label.name`.
-And I was able to set the value of the fully-`NULL` `release.main` to signify that a given release was the 'main' release amongst its versions using `master.main_release`.
+And I was able to set the value of the fully-`NULL` `release.main` to signify that a given release was the "main" release amongst its versions using `master.main_release`.
 Performing these quality checks removed distracting information and allowed me to be as confident as possible that the database was correct.

 As I scanned over the guide I had written about the tables and their columns, my mind flooded with questions that could be answered with the dataset.
 I wrote my questions down, and one by one I began writing queries to answer each question.